In order for nature to recover, we need many more people on nature’s side.

 Team Wilder and Covid-19

-Due to the Covid-19 situation, some of the Trust's usual activities have had to stop for a while, but Team Wilder is still running!
+Fortunately Team Wilder is still running despite the pandemic.
 To adapt, we have focused our attentions on creating more online content and helping people to connect with nature from their homes.
 By joining our online community, you will receive many of the Trust's wild resources, information about our upcoming online events, and can start connecting with other community members.

 Join Team Wilder